HARRIFIED/Fullstack-assessment/backend_test/technical_design.md

 The system will use a RESTful API architecture with the following components:

 - Node.js with Express.js for the API server
-- KnexJS as the ORM for database operations
 - MongoDB as the database
 - Jest for unit and integration testing
 - Flutterwave API for account funding